 And Harmon certainly isn't a sexy matinee idol in the drama.
-He plays Ertie Robertson, an uneducated man with a a big family who owns a small farm in West Texas.
-When he loses the farm during the Depression, he and his wife (Lee Purcell) and their children migrate to California's San Joaquin Valley and move from harvest to harvest.
+He plays Ertie Robertson, an uneducated man with a big family who owns a small farm in West Texas.
+When he loses the farm, he and his wife (Lee Purcell) and their children migrate to the San Joaquin Valley and move from harvest to harvest.
 The family lives in tents and works long hours for nickels a day.

 John Korty ("Line of Fire: The Morris Dees Story"), who directed "Long Road Home," said Harmon is a very underrated actor.

 "Long Road Home," Harmon said, is particularly timely because of its strong parallels with the plight of farmers and migrants today.
-"It's important to consider however bad the Robertson family has it in the movie," he said, "there are certainly people who have it much worse and some who have it better.
+"It's important to consider however bad the Robertson family has it in the movie, there are certainly people who have it much worse and some who have it better.
 That's what we are like today.
 Anywhere you walk today you don't have very far to go to step over someone who is sleeping on the sidewalk.

-"Long Road Home" was filmed in December in the small farming community of Gilroy in the San Joaquin Valley.
+"Long Road Home" was filmed in December in the small farming community of Gilroy, Calif., in the San Joaquin Valley.